Developed By: Axon Interactive

 Release Date: 08.07.2019

-Quench is a puzzle-strategy game in which you help a young elephant leader bring his tribe to the Elder Tree where every generation makes a long journey across the country to meet up with the other animal tribes.
+Quench is a puzzle-strategy game in which you help a young elephant leader bring her tribe to the Elder Tree where every generation makes a long journey across the country to meet up with the other animal tribes.
 Utilize god powers in order to clear the path for the denizens of the forest and try to discover why things seem so weird for this journey compared to the ones of generations past.
 Unique art and a great soundtrack add to a title in which you must do whatever it takes to bring the animals to the promised land; it must be done.

 You are Shepherd, a god-like avatar of nature that is meant to aid the animals of the world on their journey to visit the Elder Tree for their generational meeting of the various groups of the animal kingdom.
 Shaman, the young elephant who has requested your help in this journey is there to teach you the ways of the elephant tribe and to help you learn through your new-founded abilities.
 Things seem extra difficult and strange happenings are occurring for the animal friends this time around, and it is up to you to make sure they arrive safely, and to find out why all of this is happening.